 "I was surprised at how quickly I caught on to identifying the organisms on the reef," said Carleton Knisely, a mechanical engineering major in the Class of '13.
 "Being in the water so much with all the plants and animals made me learn them much more quickly than I would have from a textbook or normal lecture."

-Each night, Evans gave "reef chats" focusing on the nature and practice of science and providing more information on the organisms the students had seen that day.
-"We talked about what's unique about corals, starfish, sea cucumbers - and that encourages the students the next day look for those things," said Evans.
+Each night, Capaldi gave "reef chats" focusing on the nature and practice of science and providing more information on the organisms the students had seen that day.
+"We talked about what's unique about corals, starfish, sea cucumbers — and that encourages the students the next day look for those things," said Capaldi.

 Given the fragile state of the coral reefs in the Caribbean, the course also helps build awareness among students of the ecological stressors present there, said Chernin.
 "Because of global warming, the shallow reefs may die in a mere matter of decades," he said, noting significant deterioration in Savannah Bay, where the class spent the second week of the course.

-Evans witnessed a different threat to the ecosystem: On a shallow dive, she saw a lionfish -- an invasive species endemic to the Pacific Ocean.
+Capaldi witnessed a different threat to the ecosystem: On a shallow dive, she saw a lionfish — an invasive species endemic to the Pacific Ocean.
 She said it's a voracious predator of tropical coral reef fish and has venom that's toxic to humans.
 It has no predators in the Caribbean ecosystem.

 Alison Bianco heard from a taxi cab driver about how new resorts and an influx of residents from the United States have interfered with efforts to protect the reefs.
 The driver told her a reduced fish population makes it difficult for many to make a living.
 "In class, we'd been told that the reef situation was dire, yet hearing firsthand how this has affected the lifestyle of individuals and has taken a toll on the culture of the island made this concern very real to me," said Bianco.